sdsc-hpc-students/REHS2024/README.md

 Scientists using HPC Systems working with interactive HPC tools such as Jupyter notebooks to implement computational and data analysis functions and workflows [5].
 Jupyter notebooks are web applications that allow you to create and share documents that contain live code, equations, visualizations and narrative text.
 These notebooks part of a general trend in research computing away from command-line style interfaces and towards browser-based and graphical interfaces.
 Jupyter notebooks are especially useful for interactivity: the development, testing, and exploration of data sets or as an instructional resource [6].
 Users working interactively expect a timely response, both for initial application startup and during the course of a session.

 The _goals_ of this research project will be to:
-1. Test and develop Jupyter Notebooks that run software components developed by the ICICLE project
+1. Learn the basics of High Performance Computing on Expanse, using Jupyter notebooks
-2. Learn the basics of  Jupyter notebooks, AI, and Knowledge Graphs.
+2. Learn the basics of AI models running in Jupyter notebooks on Expanse
+3. Contribute Jupyter Notebooks to the ICICLE Model Commons Collection

-The _research components_ will be to: (1) contribute to the body of knowledge needed for hosting live, dynamic, interactive services that interface to HPC systems; and (2) to develop interactive notebooks that will run on the ICICLE system.
-Students will also have the opportunity to publish their results on an open share site such as arXiv.org (see REHS22 publications [7]).
+The _research components_ will be to:
+1. Contribute to the body of knowledge needed for hosting live, dynamic, interactive services that interface to HPC systems
+2. Develop interactive AI notebooks that run on Expanse and potentially the ICICLE system.
+3. Students will optionally have the opportunity to publish their results on an open share site such as arXiv.org (see REHS22 publications [7]).

 Current project details and examples from previous projects can be found in [8], [9], and [10].

 ### Description of the plan to integrate the student researcher into the group's activities: